 What can I expect from the legal journey?

-When considering a claim with the Medical Law team, we listen carefully to your story, then provide you an assessment of all your available options.
+When considering a claim with the Medical Law team, we listen carefully to your story and then provide you with an assessment of all your available options.

 What can I claim compensation for?

 The amount of compensation you can recover in a medical negligence claim relating to mental health treatment is not pre-determined.